chrisy781/chrisy781.github.io/index.md

   <img src="/Images/Chairs_rgb0.1.png">
 </p>
 <p align = "center">
-<b> Fig.N2 - Original unprocessed image opened with raxpy postprocess (left), original unprocessed image opened with our parameters (middle) and the image after adding a noise of 0.1 on the red, green and blue channels (right).
-All images shown are from before being restored by the network) . </b>
+<b> Fig.N2 - Original unprocessed image opened with raxpy postprocess (left), original unprocessed image opened with our parameters (middle) and the image after adding a noise of variance 0.1 on the red, green and blue channels (right).
+All images shown are from before being restored by the network. </b>
 </p>

 Firstly an added noise of 0.1 variance on a standard distribution to the input image has been found undetectable by the human eye, even when zooming in with a multiple of three the input image visually appears completely the same as the original image.